LinaMaria21/cloud-notes-app/README.md

 Cloud app
-This app is designed to help you save, organize, and access all your notes in one secured cloud based platform.
+Designed to help you save, organize, and access all your notes in one secured cloud based platform.

 Students keep all their notes in one place because it makes easier to stay organized and manage school work without losing important information.